r4victor/tenthousandmeters/content/blog/python_bts_05.md

 * `LOAD_NAME` and `STORE_NAME`; and
 * `LOAD_CLASSDEREF`.

-??
-Let's see why CPython uses four pairs of load/store opcodes and how the VM executes them.
+Let's figure out when the compiler produces them, what they do and why CPython needs all of them.

 ## LOAD_FAST and STORE_FAST